Geometric foundations of thermodynamics in the quantum regime: Introduction

-In this paper, we synthesize these elements into a comprehensive geometrical framework extended to the quantum regime.
+In this paper, we synthesize these elements into a geometrical framework extended to the quantum regime.
 The quantum thermodynamic state space is indeed a contact manifold $\mathcal{M}$, where thermal equilibrium states form the Legendrian submanifold $\mathcal{E} \subset\mathcal{M}$, satisfying the quantum first law.
 We introduce a principal fiber bundle over the space of density operators, mapping thermodynamic coordinates to states.
 Fibers enable analysis of relaxation paths, with equilibrium as unique intersections with the equilibrium submanifold.
 The Bures-Wasserstein metric on such submanifold~\cite{bengtsson2006geometry,oostrum22_bures} defines geodesics as quasistatic processes minimizing dissipation.
 Boundary effects in finite dimensions lead to geodesic incompleteness, recovering the third law geometrically.
 Non-equilibrium phenomena are addressed naturally in the theory, via pseudo-Riemannian extensions of the metric, compatible with $\ker \eta$, and the structure of the fiber bundle.
 The principal connection decomposes the tangent bundle, with curvature inducing holonomy in cyclic processes, a geometric source of irreversibility akin to gauge holonomies.

+With all these considerations, we construct a principal fiber bundle over the manifold of thermal states, separating quantum state structure from thermodynamic labels, enabling a unified treatment of equilibrium (Legendrian submanifold) and non-equilibrium (fiber paths).
+Then, the framework allows the understanding of the zeroth, first, second, and third laws as consequences of bundle properties, injectivity, contact non-integrability, and geodesic incompleteness, respectively.
+Finally, the curvature-induced holonomy acts as a gauge-like source of irreversibility in cyclic processes.

-This geometrization not only generalizes classical geometric thermodynamics but also provides mathematical rigor for quantum thermodynamics.
+This geometrization not only generalizes classical geometric thermodynamics but also provides mathematical rigor for quantum thermodynamics, going beyond process-specific analyses by offering a geometric theory analogous to gauge theories.
+While the core framework developed here provides a geometric formulation for finite-dimensional quantum systems with a finite set of observables---where mathematical structures such as the principal bundle and Bures–Wasserstein metric are fully rigorous---we also discuss preliminary extensions to infinite-dimensional cases.